gbif/hp-swissnatcoll/en/how-to-publish-data.md

   - The tab **Records** displays the imported **records** available in your dataset.
   - The tab **Imports** displays all the **files** you have imported.
   - The tab **Exports** displays all the **files** you have exported.
-  - The tab **Publications and Approvals** displays all the **files** you have published on GBIF.org and/or sent for approval to the InfoSpecies data centers.
+  - The tab **Publications and Approvals** displays all the **files** you have published on GBIF.org or sent for approval to the InfoSpecies data centers.
   - The tab **Image Upload** displays all the **files** with images you have imported.
   - The tab **Published Records** displays all the **records** that have been already published.
 3. If your dataset is empty, click either on the **+ Import** button in the center of the page, or the **📤Import data** button in the top-right corner of the window (it does the same thing at this point).
 4. If your dataset already has records and you want to add new records or update the existing ones, click on the **📤Import data** button in the top-right corner of the window.

---- A three-steps pop-up window has opened. ---
+--- A three-steps pop-up window _Import records_ has opened. ---

 1. (Step 1️⃣ of 3️⃣) Click on **Choose a file** to select your prepared .csv/.txt file or drag and drop it if you have a folder window opened on your screen.
 2. Wait until the purple bar is full.